Pixee-Bot-Python/jtd-codebuild-2/README.md

 Array of JTD package paths to include.

-The path should have `jtd-codegen.json` file in it so that this tool can find the codegen configuration.
+The path should have `jtd-codebuild.json` file in it so that this tool can find the codebuild configuration.

 If you specifiy a package path, it will reference the package's schema definitions